Ahmed20150/EasyTravel/README.md

   - `GET /search`: Search for itineraries, activities, or museums by name, category, or tags.
 - **totalTouristActivity**
   - `GET /total-tourists`: Retrieve the total number of tourists, optionally filtered by a specific month.
-- **tourguide**
-  - POST /profile: Create or update a tour guide's profile with personal and professional details.
-  - GET /profile/:username: Retrieve a tour guide's profile information by username.
-  - GET /tourguide/username/:username: Find a tour guide's full details by username.
-  - GET /email/:username: Retrieve the email address of a tour guide by username.

 - **touristReport**
   - `GET /tourist-report`: Retrieve the total number of tourists either for a specific month or across all itineraries.